yssource/rhai/README.md

 print(y.len());         // prints 0
 ```

 `push` and `pad` are only defined for standard built-in types.
-If you want to use them with
-your own custom type, you need to register a type-specific version:
+For custom types, type-specific versions must be registered:

 ```rust
 engine.register_fn("push",